rmarathay-zz/opensrc/labs/lab1.md

 ## Reading Assignments

-1) I would ask very specific questions related to very specific bugs in your code.
+1) I would ask very specific questions related to very specific bugs in your code.\n
 2) I would also avoid asking general questions, although that is a learning mechanism I employ it is hard for members of the StackOverflow community and other help forums to answer your problem.